pmav99/ansible-compile-grass/README.md

          - role: 'pmav99.compile_grass'
            become: true

-and you can run it with:
+You can run it with:

     ansible-playbook playbook.yml --ask-become-pass